Skip Nav Destination

 Published: 15 July 2010

-... segments (Figs 4 and 5 ) and by darkfield microscopy of the intact organ ( Fig. 6 ). * These authors contributed equally to this work † Author for correspondence ( firstname.lastname@example.org ) 6 4 2010 © 2010.
+... chamber and is under the control of the sympathetic limb of the autonomic nervous system. * These authors contributed equally to this work † Author for correspondence ( firstname.lastname@example.org ) 6 4 2010 © 2010.
 2010 buoyancy sympathetic nervous system immunohistochemistry force...

 J Exp Biol (2010) 213 (2): 288–294.